icecube/simweights/README.rst

 .. code-block:: shell-session

   pip install git+https://github.com/icecube/simweights.git

-On certian installs of python on cvmfs you might get the following error:
+On certain installs of python on cvmfs you might get the following error:
 ``ModuleNotFoundError: No module named 'glob'``.
 If this happens you can add the following option ``--no-build-isolation`` to the above command.